In Brief

 Notice the operative word: suppress.
 Not ignorance.
 Not confusion.
 Not lack of data.
 The Greek is katechontōn — present active participle.
 Ongoing.
 Deliberate.
 A continuous effort to hold something down.

 Paul's claim is stunning.
 The human problem is not that we don't know about God.
 The problem is that we DO know — and we spend our lives pushing it away.
 We are not innocent victims of darkness.
 We are active agents in our own blindness.
-We see the light and turn away.
-We know the truth and cover our ears.
 This is the deepest indictment of the human condition.

 What Psychology Calls "Motivated Reasoning"

 In 1990, cognitive psychologist Ziva Kunda published a landmark paper: "The Case for Motivated Reasoning."
 Her discovery: when presented with information that threatens our worldview, our minds don't remain neutral.
-They become brilliant lawyers.
 We nitpick the source, find holes in methodology, generate alternative explanations, and reinterpret ambiguous evidence as supporting the conclusion we prefer.

 The key distinction is between accuracy motivation — wanting to know what's true — and directional motivation — wanting to arrive at the conclusion you prefer.
 When directional motivation kicks in, people stop being impartial scientists and become defense attorneys, thinking selectively, questioning selectively, remembering selectively.